dboissier/mongo4idea/README.md

 ![Browser](https://github.com/dboissier/mongo4idea/blob/master/doc/mongo4idea-operatorPopup.png?raw=true)

-Either you click on the run query button or else type **CTRL+F5** shortcut to run the query If your server version is at least 2.2, you can use the aggregation framework.
+Either you click on the run query button or else type **CTRL+ENTER** shortcut to run the query If your server version is at least 2.2, you can use the aggregation framework.
 You can add a pipeline operation by clicking on the [+] button.
 You can also copy/paste the query you wrote.